 © All Rights Reserved ArnaMarie

 Auckland is one of the world's most liveable cities, and Kiwis know it.
-Auckland is home to over a quarter of the country's population, which is around 1.3 million people, and all indications are that it will continue to grow rapidly.
+Auckland is home to over a quarter of the country's population, which is over 1.4 million people, and all indications are that it will continue to grow rapidly.
 Auckland is also has the largest polynesian population of any city in the world!
 Originally settled by Maoris in the 1350s, because of fertile soil, many Maoris had left the area by the time Europeans had shown up because of fire arms had made coastal Maori towns too vulnerable to raids.
 Auckland was settled in February of 1840 and the Governor of New Zealand and it was the country's second capital, Russell in the Bay of Islands being the first.
 The capital was moved to Wellington in 1865 because at that time the South Island was being settled quicker.
 Even after losing the capital status Auckland continued to grow.

 Known as the "City of Sails", Auckland is strung narrowly along an isthmus between two harbours at the north of New Zealand, with the Pacific Ocean to its east and the Tasman Sea out west.
 Auckland has many wonderful sights and museum, making this city a wonderful place to spend a few days.
 There is also a very nice night life which can get pretty rowdy.
 Just remember not to judge a bar by its name, because something that might sound like a dive might be a very class place.